Hue Children’s Shelter

 The shelter today is a completely different place to the one we first began to support in 2008, with the quality of life increasing substantially.
 We are very pleased with the progress that has been made and the ongoing developments.
 Finally, the children have a stable home, are fit and healthy and are getting a good education, laying the foundation for an independent future.

 A lot has changed since we first started work with Hue Children’s Shelter.
 The quality of life has improved significantly, and a lot of our early objectives have now been realised.
 So what about the future?

-In 2011, we continued to support some of the core costs for the children who we have been supporting since the start.
-For the new children, the core costs were matched and supported entirely by the local authorities (DOLISA).
-We are currently just funding core costs for children who still have some family, and in the future Hue Children’s Shelter does not have any plans to take on more of these children.
+For children without parents the costs are supported entirely by the local authorities (DOLISA).
+We are currently just funding costs for children who still have some family, and in the future Hue Children’s Shelter does not have any plans to take on more of these children.
 Rather, it will only support children who do not have family at all.
 Eventually, Hue Help’s core support will be withdrawn from the shelter.

 However, there is still a lot of work for us to do there.
 We are moving away from core funding into more extra-curricular activities and capacity building.
 Currently, we are developing our programme of extra-curricular activities to provide a whole variety of classes, games and sports for the children.
 In addition, we are working with local institutions in Vietnam to facilitate life skills training and capacity building classes for both the children and shelter staff.
-And finally, we are working to create a programme to prepare older children to succeed after leaving the shelter by working with them to help make a plan for their future and offering support both before and after leaving the shelter.
+And finally, we are working to prepare older children to succeed after leaving the shelter and we continue to offer support both before and after they leave the shelter.